 BLAIRE BARON Artistic Director, Founder

 A native Angeleno, Blaire began working professionally at age 20 as an actor in theatre, television and films.
-While studying at The New School/Playwrights Horizons in New York, Blaire was mentored by two legends: Geraldine Page and Estelle Parsons.
-She performed on Broadway with The Roundabout Theater, Ensemble Studio Theater and Playwrights Horizons, while appearing on The Guiding Light by day.
+While studying at The New School/Playwrights Horizons in New York, Blaire was mentored by theater legends, Geraldine Page and Estelle Parsons.
+She performed on/off Broadway with The Roundabout Theater, Ensemble Studio Theater and Playwrights Horizons, while appearing on The Guiding Light by day.
 In all, Blaire has appeared in over 50 films and television series.

 JULIA WALKER WYSON, Executive Director